The development of Whitemoor Mine.

 In the years following the 1974 Plan for Coal and the implementation of the need for consistent energy supply, to be based on continuing coal usage, a further plan was being devised by the Conservative Party.
 This involved privatisation of the energy generation and supply followed by the privatisation of the coal industry.
 The twelve electricity utility companies were privatised in 1990 and became two huge companies called Power Gen and National Power.
 The nuclear industry was removed and was kept under state ownership until 1995 where it was merged with Scottish Nuclear to become British Energy.
 In 1991 the Scottish energy generator became Scottish Power and Scottish and Southern Electricity.

 Up to 1990 the generation of energy from gas was not allowed but in 1992 this changed when the restriction was removed allowing the generators to use the the North Sea Gas reserves.
 This resulted in a huge increase in gas generation called the ‘Dash for Gas’.
 At privatisation in 1990 the fossil fuels used for generation of base load was 92% coal, 7% Oil and 1% gas.
 The UK coal used for generation was over 73 million tonnes in 1990.
 The newly privatised energy industry signed contracts with British Coal to supply 65 million tonnes of coal up to 1993.
-Due to the impending loss of coal market with the new energy producers, the government minister Michael Heseltine announced a closure plan of 31 mines with three pits being left out of the announcement, of which one was Whitemoor Mine in the Selby Coalfield.
+Due to the impending loss of coal market with the new energy producers, the government minister Michael Heseltine announced a closure plan of 31 mines with three pits being left out of the announcement.
+One of the mines was Whitemoor in the Selby Coalfield.

 This left 19 mines ready for the privatisation of the industry planned for 1994.
 After 1993 coal contracts with the two new energy companies reduced to 35 million of UK produced coal.
 Due to the huge building program of Combined Cycle Gas Turbine power stations, the import of cheaper, often subsidised coal from Russia, orimulsion and petcoke from the U.S. the writing was on the wall for the coal industry and the closure of coal fired power stations was the obvious next step.